RafRomB/imml/docs/installation.rst

 .. code:: bash

-    pip3 install imml[tests]
+    pip install imml[tests]

 This will install pytest and pytest-cov.

 Documenting
 ------------

-To include new documentatiob, install the documenting dependencies using:
+To include new documentation, install the documenting dependencies using:

 .. code:: bash

-    pip3 install imml[docs]
+    pip install imml[docs]